 If you would like to receive our printed Graduate Programs bulletin and be added to our mailing list, please contact Kathleen O'Donnell, Graduate Programs Administrative Coordinator.
-If you have questions about the graduate program curricula, please contact Peter MacKeith, Associate Dean of the Sam Fox School and Director of Graduate Admissions.
+If you have questions about the graduate program curricula, please contact Peter MacKeith, Associate Professor and Graduate Admissions Chair.

 Phone: 314.935.6227 or 800.295.6227 (within continental United States)